KyleDBoyd/331-assign2/README.md

 Test Cases
 ---------------------------
-Move around the grid => Energy descrease and K-mines spawn
+Move around the grid => Energy descrease and K-mines spawn.
+L-mines are created if multiple k-mines on one square.

 Move on the first move (Insufficient Energy) => Game over.